John Terry

 John Terry Bio

-John Terry was born January 25, 1950, in Vero Beach, Florida.
-He is an American retired film, television and stage actor whose professional career spanned from 1978 through 2013.
-Terry is best known for his television roles as Christian Shephard on Lost and Larry McCoy on Las Vegas and for his film portrayal of Slim in the 1992 adaptation of Of Mice and Men.
-His daughter, Hanna Terry, is a professional association football player.
+John Terry, an American retired film, television and stage actor, was born on January 25, 1950, in Vero Beach, Florida.
+Over a career that stretched from 1978 to 2013, he built a reputation as a versatile supporting player across Hollywood features, prestige television and New York stage work.
+He is perhaps best known for his television roles as Christian Shephard on Lost and as Larry McCoy on Las Vegas, and for portraying Slim in the 1992 film adaptation of Of Mice and Men.
+His daughter Hanna Terry went on to become a professional association football player.

 Early Life and Background